- Vin Inspections

 - You may be asked to provide proof of ownership.

-- If you wish to have another person recover your property for you, notarized authorization will be required.
+- If you wish to have another person recover your property for you, a notarized authorization will be required.

 - Under no circumstances will a firearm be released until a criminal history is conducted on the person retrieving the firearm.